-The following graph compares, from November 8, 2002, the date of the Company's initial public offering, to December 31, 2006, the cumulative stockholder returns assuming an initial investment of \$100 on November 8, 2002 in the Company's Common Stock, the stocks comprising the NASDAQ Global Market Composite Index and the stocks comprising a peer group index consisting of six peers.
+The following graph compares, from November 8, 2002, the date of the Company's initial public offering, to December 31, 2007, the cumulative stockholder returns assuming an initial investment of \$100 on November 8, 2002 in the Company's Common Stock, the stocks comprising the NASDAQ Global Market Composite Index, the NASDAQ Market Index (U.S.) and the stocks comprising a peer group index consisting of six peers.